webix-hub/docs/data/api/refs/ui.filemanager.md

 {{api
 - api/link/ui.filemanager_add.md - adds an item to the store
-- api/link/ui.filemanager_addview.md - add new view to layout-like component
+- api/link/ui.filemanager_addview.md - adds a new view to a layout-like component
 - api/link/ui.filemanager_adjust.md - adjusts the component to the size of the parent HTML container
 - api/link/ui.filemanager_attachevent.md - attaches the handler to an inner event of the component (allows behavior customizations)
 - api/link/ui.filemanager_bind.md - binds components